turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 Secondly, the stars used to default to `0`, but now they're blank.
 The whole list of numbers is still around, it's just preceded by a blank line.

-We can explicitly tell the form to not include the blank line:
+We can explicitly tell the form not to include the blank line:

 ```erb
 <%= f.input :stars, as: :select, collection: [0,1,2,3,4,5], include_blank: false %>
 ```

-Once the page renders, go ahead and create a new rating.
+Once the page renders, go ahead and fill out the form and create a new rating.

 That blows up because the `ProxyRating` doesn't have a save method.